IBM/blue-cloud-mirror/users/functions-api/README.md

 ## Setup the users functions API on IBM Cloud

 The setup is automated in a bash script.
-You need a IBM Cloud account and an IBM platform key.
+You need an IBM Cloud account and an IBM platform key.
 This in an overview of the steps to follow.

 1. [Get IBM platform key](#part-SETUP-00)